mrnorman/YAKL/README.md

 ### CMake

-To use YAKL in another CMake project, simply insert
+To use YAKL in another CMake project, insert the following into your CMakeLists.txt

 ```cmake
 add_subdirectory(/path/to/yakl  path/to/build/directory)